grantslatton/JustParse/README.md

 consumes all available input.
 Supplying it with something like "z~" would yield an additional result of ('a', "b2c3d", 'z'), since it will fail (and thus stop parsing) upon encountering the '~' character (which is not alphanumeric).

+If this behavior is undesirable (e.g. for performance reasons), or unneeded, a parser can be wrapped in the "greedy" parser (e.g. "greedy (many alpha)") to force behavior similar to Parsec or Attoparsec.